devansh-07/GUI_Calculator/README.md

 # GUI_Calculator
-GUI Calculator using Tkinter only.
+GUI Calculator using Tkinter.

-Dependencies: Tkinter only
+Dependencies: tkinter

-Tested on ubuntu 20.04 but should work fine on Windows too.
+Tested on ubuntu 20.04 with Python 3.7 but should work fine on Windows too.